vegaprotocol/documentation/docs/tutorials/programmatically-submitting-orders.md

 ### Create a wallet and public/private keypair

 If you want to place trades, you'll need to have a wallet to hold our private/public keypair required for sending in new transactions.
 This is a 2 step process as we need to create a long life token to prevent us from needing to verify every transaction manually.
+For all example commands below we are assuming the existence of the folder `/vega` which you will used to store all configuration and runtime files.
 1. Choose a name for your first wallet, and secure it with a passphrase.
 `vegawallet --home=/vega/wallet create --wallet=<WalletName>`